Adhishree87/ETL_pipeline-/README.md

 # ETL Pipeline

-It contains an ETL pipeline designed to fetch earthquake data from the USGS Earthquake API, transform it, and load it into a PostgreSQL database.
+GeoQuake Analytics contains an ETL pipeline designed to fetch earthquake data from the USGS Earthquake API, transform it, and load it into a PostgreSQL database.
 The pipeline is built using Apache Airflow for orchestration and Docker for containerization.Later, the analysis and visualization is carried out using matplotlib , pandas and seaborn.

 ## How to Run It